Skip to search results

 $2M-$5MP+1.31%P+0.23%+108 bps

-Fourth.FA$TRK sits outside this market.
+Fourth.FA$TRK (SBA Express) sits outside this secondary-market economy.
 FY25 variable 7(a) sale rate: Guaranty 61.9% (n=37,904), FA$TRK 0.7% (n=18,382).
 FA$TRK loans run smaller (~$150K vs ~$500K+) and concentrate in two deposit-funded banks — Huntington (19,765 FY23–25 FA$TRK variable, 0.8% sold) and M&T (5,223, 0.2% sold).
-Pool investors don’t want tiny-loan single-obligor tranches.
-Guaranty is the secondary market.
-FA$TRK is a separate economy using the same program stamp.
-Under the FA$TRK threshold, the premium-pricing framework doesn’t apply.
+Pool investors do not materially bid on small-balance single-obligor tranches.
+The premium-pricing framework in this section does not apply to FA$TRK originations.

 Fifth.
-The aggregate flip rate climbed from 37.4% in FY23 to 47.7% in FY25.
-Ten points in two years, concentrated in the sub-$150K band where nonbank SBLCs scaled (Readycap, Lendistry, BayFirst, Celtic, Northeast all running 95%+ sub-$150K flip rates).
-The rise is nonbank share.
-If Lendistry, Readycap, or BayFirst charter up as banks and get access to deposits, the bifurcation compresses and the flip rate ticks down.
-If they don’t, it keeps climbing.
+The aggregate sale rate rose from 37.4% in FY23 to 47.7% in FY25 — ten points in two years (OBSERVED), concentrated in the sub-$150K band where non-depository SBLCs scaled (Readycap, Lendistry, BayFirst, Celtic, and Northeast all run 95%+ sub-$150K sale rates).
+INTERPRETATION: the rise tracks growing non-depository share.
+If non-depository SBLCs acquire bank charters and deposit funding, the bifurcation may compress; without that shift, the sale rate is likely to stay elevated.
 (7(a), FY23 and FY25, n=91,847, funded variable; FY23 n=42,275 / FY25 n=49,572)

 Chart 6C